adamkski/hockey-pool/README.md

 Seems reasonable to me that most players aged one year and a handful aged two or three.
 One player’s returning after seven years.
-Out of curiosity, I’ll look up the player’s name: Jordan Staal.
-Good news for me in terms avoiding error, his Hockey Reference [profile](https://www.hockey-reference.com/players/s/staaljo01.html#stats_basic_plus_nhl_po::none) confirms his last time in a playoff was 2011-12 when he was with Pittsburgh.
+Out of curiosity, I’ll look up who it is: Jordan Staal.
+Good news for my data handling, his Hockey Reference [profile](https://www.hockey-reference.com/players/s/staaljo01.html#stats_basic_plus_nhl_po::none) confirms his last playoffs was 2011-12 when he was with Pittsburgh.

 Lets add predictions to this year’s roster.
 I’m not likely to get the top 12 players on my list knowing the vagaries of drafting, but here’s